 The following grant opportunities can help support you with the cost of carrying out essential maintenance and repairs to your building.
 Investing in regular maintenance work to your building now can significantly reduce your longer term costs.

-If the cost of booking a maintenance service is a financial problem, the National Churches Trust, with its partner the Pilgrim Trust, can offer grants towards the cost of a number of maintenance services and fabric repairs available to book through MaintenanceBooker.
+If the cost of booking a maintenance service is a financial problem, the National Churches Trust, with its partner the Pilgrim Trust, can offer grants towards the cost of a number of fabric repair services available to book through MaintenanceBooker.

 Churches are eligible to apply for a Preventative Maintenance Micro-Grant if they book one of the following services through the MaintenanceBooker system: